Cramping pain after ovulation...am I pregnant? or why do I have cramps after ovulation...is something wrong?.

 The cramping can either be on your right or your left side

 Implantation happens a week to your expected period and around a week after ovulation.

 If you feel an intense or painful sensation in your lower abdomen that is severe and unbearable then I would suggest you see your doctor.

 Most times implantation cramps are not felt by women because of how mild they are.

-Other Causes of Uterus Cramping after Ovulation
+Other Causes of Uterus Cramping pain after Ovulation

 As we already know, one of the causes of cramping pain after ovulation is pregnancy.

 Implantation cramps, implantation bleeding and implantation spotting is an early sign of pregnancy but this cannot be confirmed until a pregnancy test is done.

 Other causes of cramping/painful bloating after ovulation includes:

 Endometriosis: Endometriosis is a condition in women where the cells in the lining of the uterus(womb) starts growing outside the womb.